 But I still wanted lovely skin and to keep it looking as youthful as possible.
 So, I began studying all about oils, tinctures and plant substances, and experimenting with natural face oil and cream formulas.

 So much fun!
-Natural oils and nut butters have been used for skin care throughout the ages, so I had a lot of information to investigate.
+Plant-based natural oils and nut butters have been used for skin care throughout the ages, so I had a lot of information to investigate.

 These beautiful oils can help us protect and preserve our delicate and sensitive skin from the ravages of the environment and from aging.
 When making your own formulas for skin oils or balms, it’s a good idea to choose a carrier oil and then add a smaller percentage of specialty oils or butters to the mix.
 You can top off the formula with an even smaller percentage (drops, instead of teaspoons) of essential oils that suit your specific skin care needs.